 It’s common for them to exploit the people they’re close to through manipulative behavior.
 They aren’t capable of empathy, but they can feign sympathy and sometimes do so to get what they want.
 They expect special treatment because they consider themselves superior to others.
 They handle criticism poorly, so they might get enraged when someone criticizes them or act indifferent to criticism.
 They can be ambitious; striving for the fame or fortune they believe they deserve.

-They may appear confident, secure and have high self-esteem, but underneath that façade, they are fragile, so they can be susceptible to depression, anxiety, self-harm, and substance abuse.
+They may appear confident, secure and have high self-esteem, but underneath that façade, they are fragile and suffer from feelings of insecurity, so they can be susceptible to depression, anxiety, self-harm, and substance abuse.
 And their narcissistic behavior can lead to interpersonal difficulties, problems at work, rejection and loss.

 Who’s likely to be a narcissist?